smartoptics/sosnmp/docs/source/index.rst

 Current PySNMP stable version is |version|.
 It runs with Python 3.8+ and is recommended for new applications as well as for migration from older, now obsolete, PySNMP releases.
-All site documentation and examples are written for the 6.0 and later versions in mind.
-Older materials have been removed.

 Besides the libraries, a set of pure-Python `command line tools`_ are shipped along with the system.
 Those tools mimic the interface and behavior of popular Net-SNMP snmpget/snmpset/snmpwalk utilities.
 They may be useful in a cross-platform situations as well as a testing and prototyping instrument for pysnmp users.

-PySNMP software is free and open-source.
-Source code is hosted in the `PySNMP Github repository`_.
-The library is being distributed under 2-clause BSD-style license.

-PySNMP library development has been initially sponsored by a `PSF`_ grant.

 Quick Start
 -----------